We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Price

-I analyzed the prices of D3 and D5 cookware (sets and individual pieces) across several different retailers and found D5 cookware to be anywhere between 10% and 35% more expensive than D3 cookware.
-Individual pieces tend to be closer in price, but the margin increases when you look at more extensive and more expensive sets.
+In my analysis, D5 cookware runs 10% to 35% more expensive than comparable D3 pieces.
+Individual pieces tend to be closer in price, but the gap widens when you look at larger sets.

-Bottom Line: Which Cookware Should You Buy, D3 or D5?
+Bottom Line: Should You Buy All-Clad D3 or D5?

 All-Clad D3 Stainless Steel Saucepan